The end of my first forestry job, the end of summer and the end of my marriage- Then

 “Do you have your ID?”

-They had calmed down a bit, but I still had my hands up, however relaxed they seemed to be, they had not told me I could lower my hands yet.
+They had calmed down a bit, but I still had my hands up.
+However relaxed they seemed, they had not told me I could lower my hands yet.

 I told them, “My wallet is not in my back pocket.
 I carry it in my front left pocket.
 Is it OK that I reach into this pocket (I pointed) to get my wallet out?”

-They said that would be OK, but even though I had told them my wallet was there instead of the more common location in the back pocket, I still made my movements very calm and slow.
-Their guns were not out anymore, but they still had them.
+They said that would be OK, but even though I had told them my wallet was in my front pocket instead of the more common back pocket, I still kept my movements slow and deliberate.
+Their guns were no longer out, but they still had them.
 And I was also aware of how much bigger physically, each of them was compared to me.
 If they turned on me, it wouldn’t be much of a struggle.

 Once they verified that my story matched the vehicle ownership and my address matched where I told them I lived, they told me the “why” of their stopping me.